 The knob uses semitone steps so it’s pretty easy to enter precise intervals (e.g. +4 raises the pitch by a major third ) but you can also right click on the knob and select Edit Value to select shifts by typing.

-Granular Synth offers some quite sophisticated pitch control mechanisms including customizable quantization and arpeggiation that is linked to the seeding mechanism.
+The Granular Synth offers some quite sophisticated pitch control mechanisms including customizable quantization and arpeggiation that is linked to the seeding mechanism.
 When the seeding rate is high and/or grain size is large then arpeggiation generates granular chords.

 Much of the potential of these mechanisms is tied to the Adroit Synthesis LSSP technology of S-Poly chord and scale signals.
-If you are familiar with LSSP this will already make sense but don’t worry if you are not as the Granular Synth comes bundled with two modules from LSSP that enable you to generate these signal.
+If you are familiar with LSSP this will already make sense but don’t worry if you are not as the Granular Synth comes bundled with a few modules from LSSP that enable you to generate these signal.
 More details later.

-This is all controlled by a slide switch marked OMDU.
+Quantization and arpeggiation modes are selected using a slide switch marked OMDU.
 This label is obviously rather cryptic but you’ll soon get the hang of it (and having full-form buttons would have taken up an awful lot of space in an already crowded GUI).

 O = Off Mode